CWR1661SZ - EdgeStar 166 Bottle Built-In Wine Cooler - Black and Stainless Steel

-Store your best bottles of wine in the EdgeStar 166 Bottle Built-In or Freestanding Wine Cooler (CWR1661SZ).
+Store your best bottles of wine in the EdgeStar 166 Bottle Built-In Wine Cooler (CWR1661SZ).
 Able to hold up to 166 bottles of wine, this large capacity wine cooler is the ideal storage solution for growing wine collections.

 Modern Design:The sleek stainless steel trim and classic style wood-trimmed wire wine racks create a contemporary look that is sure to look great amongst any décor